Can i take hydrochlorothiazide before surgery

 Hydrochlorothiazide is a diuretic commonly used to treat high blood pressure and edema.
 While it can be effective in managing these conditions, it is important to be aware of any potential risks or complications that may arise during surgery.

-See also Hydrochlorothiazide cause low blood pressure
+See also Hydrochlorothiazide 25 mg

 Consulting a healthcare professional is vital because they can provide specific guidance based on your individual circumstances and medical history.
 They will be able to determine if it is safe to continue taking hydrochlorothiazide leading up to the surgery or if an alternative medication should be considered.